jasonmccreary/blog-posts/2012-10-16-install-pear-pecl-mac-os-x.md

   - development
   - mac
   - php
-description: This post outlines how to install PEAR and PECL on Mac OS X.
+description: "This post outlines how to install PEAR and PECL on Mac OS X."
+subheading: "This post outlines how to install PEAR and PECL on Mac OS X."
 ---
 The following instructions install [PEAR][1] and [PECL][2] on Mac OS X under **/usr/local/**.
 PECL is bundled with PEAR.
 So this is as simple as installing PEAR on Mac OS X.